-Examples of typical variable costs in education, that is, those that can be adjusted with enrollment changes include:
+Examples of typical variable costs in education, that is, those that can be adjusted with enrollment changes include class sizes limits.
+Bus capacities are another example of a hard-to-adjust-for variable cost.
+These may include

 - teaching staff for both regular and special education students; - instructional aides/assistants/paraprofessionals; and - consumable instructional supplies.